sdmcelwain/PPP3/CH01/README.md

 import std;
 ```

-It has been changed to use a traditional include statement, and this practice will continue throughout the archive.
+It has been changed to use a traditional include statement, and this practice will continue throughout the repo.
 For example, a program that needs console I/O and strings would require two includes:

 ```c++
 #include <iostream>